 The Badge award requires dedication to a task.
 The Medals are awarded for several examples of work worthy of a Badge.
 They do not, however, include every imaginable thing a person could do to benefit nature, so strict adherence to Hornaday criteria is crucial to earning the awards.

 The standard for achievement is based on age, but the standard principle of doing one’s best is not sufficient if, in the end, the project yields little or no positive outcome.
-Once more, it is imperative that any Scout or Venturer who wants to earn the Badge or medals first consult an NCAC Hornaday advisor before beginning work.
+Again, any Scout or Venturer who wants to earn the Badge or medals should first consult an NCAC Hornaday advisor before beginning work.

 Projects begun without the advice of Hornaday counselors bear a far smaller chance of qualifying for the awards than those that incorporate a Hornaday Advisor from the beginning.
 If you are interested in earning the award, please download a copy of the Hornaday WORKBOOK below.
 Adults and older Scouts may wish to download the NCAC Guide for in-depth guidance.
-Once you’ve reviewed them, get in touch with a Hornaday Advisor below.
-They will help guide you through the process and assist you in finding a Conservation Advisor who can assist with the science.
-The Conservation Advisor will often be someone who works for the benefitting organization that owns the water or land you are trying to conserve.
+Once you’ve reviewed them, get in touch with a Hornaday Adviser below.
+If no one is listed for your District, be sure to contact one of the at-large Advisers.
+They will help guide you through the process and assist you in finding a Conservation Adviser who can assist with the science.
+The Conservation Adviser will often be someone who works for the benefiting organization that owns the water or land you are trying to conserve.

 LINKS to other resources

 - Hornaday Workbook (Strongly urged for any youth contemplating a project)

 - BSA Site explaining the difference between Badge and Medals